 On previous designs of Shimano front derailleurs, there was no way to accurately judge the correct amount of cable tension.
 However, this new derailleur design features 2 markings that allow you to accurately set the cable tension and therefore eliminate the guess work.
 This is how we set the cable tension;

 - Move the left brake lever all the way to the right (turning the cranks if a chain is fitted).
 When the lever will travel no further, we are in the HIGH position.

 - IMPORTANT: Press the small inner shift lever once to move the derailleur down to the HIGH TRIM position.

 - Once in the HIGH TRIM position, we look at the 2 markings on the rear of the derailleur as pictured.
 We want both the lines to line up to form a straight line.
-To achieve this, turn the cable tension bolt as required.
+To achieve this, turn the CABLE TENSION bolt as required.
+This bolt was identified in step 1 (at the top of this article).
 Turning the cable tension bolt clockwise will move the upper line anticlockwise and visa-versa.

 An inline barrel adjuster should not be required to fine tune cable tension.
 Try to use the cable tension bolt only.
 If the bolt is not able to adjust tension adequately, then the shift cable is either too loose or too tight.
 Loosen the cable clamp bolt and adjust the cable in or out (as per step 6) to fix the problem.
 Attempt this step again.

 The HIGH LIMIT bolt is designed to control the outward movement of the front derailleur, but this bolt works differently on the new Shimano ‘toggle’ style front derailleurs when compared to the traditional ‘pivot’ style front derailleurs of the past.
 The difference being;